tumble1999/awesome-config/README.md

 Feel free to @HikariKnight in the issue message too to send me a mail notification!

+## Known bugs
+* Clicking a notification does not raise the window/application that sent it.
+This seems to be an issue with the new notification api that uses dbus in awesomewm

 ## Installation
 ### Note: the best transition is from gnome or mate to material-awesome as KDE-plasma can break some indicators until plasma is purged entierly.